Simple Loan Payment CalculatorCASAPLORERTrusted & Transparent

 Fixed interest rates

-Fixed interest rates are "fixed" at a certain rate for the entire term of the mortgage.
+Fixed interest rates are called "fixed" at a certain rate for a predesignated duration of the mortgage.

 Examples of loans and lines of credit with fixed interest rates include: